Franciscomrtnh/microsoft-sentinel-soc-lab/README.md

 # Data Collection Pipeline

-1. Sysmon installed on Windows endpoints
-2. Azure Monitor Agent deployed
-3. Data Collection Rules configured
-4. Events forwarded to Log Analytics Workspace
-5. Microsoft Sentinel connected to workspace
-6. Analytics rules generate incidents automatically
+Telemetry from Sysmon and Windows Security Events is collected through Azure Monitor Agent (AMA), filtered using Data Collection Rules (DCR), and ingested into Log Analytics Workspace for analysis within Microsoft Sentinel.

 ---